helloIAmPau/pul.se/README.md

 1. Browser fetches active sessions via GraphQL.
 2. Theater page loads the HLS playlist through the `/buckets/` proxy.
 3. `HLS.js` manages segment fetching and playback.

+### Real-time Updates
+1. Any database change (e.g., a new stream starting or stopping) triggers a PostgreSQL `NOTIFY`.
+2. The `broadcast` service receives the notification and identifies the relevant user.
+3. The update is pushed via WebSocket to the user's browser.
+4. The Dashboard or Theater UI updates instantly without requiring a page refresh.

 ---